 Many pertinent environmental issues have quickly expanded into the sphere of social issues.
 Examples of these issues include single-use plastics, climate change, and waste production.

 This trend of environmental issues becoming more widely talked about social issues indicates that stakeholders and consumers are paying more attention to the environmental attitude and performance of businesses across all sectors.
-This scrutiny can act as encouragement for organisations to approach environmental management differently than has been done in the past.
+This scrutiny can act as an encouragement for organisations to approach environmental management differently.

 Historically, organisations have taken a reactive approach to environmental management.
-Reactive environmental management can be defined as end-of-pipe solutions that do not require top management involvement, the involvement of external experts and/or large capital investment.
+Reactive environmental management can be defined as end-of-pipe solutions that do not require top management involvement or the involvement of external experts and/or large capital investment.

-This approach to environmental management, is at a minimum, compliance with environmental legislation and the implementation of environmental activities in order to achieve short-term goals.
+This approach to environmental management is, as a minimum, compliance with environmental legislation and the implementation of environmental activities to achieve short-term goals.
 These short-term goals may include improved waste management and improved energy efficiency.

 A more effective approach to environmental management is for organisations to be proactive.
 Proactive environmental management is the implementation of practices and initiatives that reach beyond the minimum level of legal compliance.

 In addition to its importance, proactive environmental management is also incredibly beneficial to organisations.
 Proactive management means that organisations are always trying to identify ways to improve environmental performance.
-Oftentimes, this means staying ahead of changes to environmental legislation (emission limits and pollution charges), providing more eco-friendly products, positive public relations and long-term capital gain.
+Often, this means staying ahead of changes to environmental legislation (emission limits and pollution charges), providing more eco-friendly products, positive public relations, and long-term capital gain.

 Proactive environmental management can also translate into an increase in productivity and efficiency by identifying environmental problems early and addressing them before they can negatively impact the business.

 Cultivating a culture of proactive environmental management – as opposed to reactive environmental management – within an organisation offers potential competitive advantages, long-term financial benefits and improved environmental performance.